kerenmitsue18/kerenmitsue18/README.md

 ## 👩‍💻 About Me

-I am a **Computer Engineer** from the **Autonomous University of the State of Mexico (UAEMex)**, with experience as a **Junior Data Engineer at Grupo Salinas**, specifically in the **ShipInBaz – Baz SuperApp** division.
+I am a **Computer Engineer** from the **Autonomous University of the State of Mexico (UAEMex)**, with experience as a **Junior Data Engineer at Grupo Salinas**, specifically in the **ShopinBaz – Baz SuperApp** area.
 I specialize in data handling, transformation, and analysis in high-performance environments.

 I'm also an **author of three research papers published in indexed journals** and have been a **speaker at national conferences**, such as: